IBM-Bluemix-Docs/node/cloudant.md

 ```
 {: pre}

-Notice that your package.json now reflects this package.
+Notice that your package.json now shows this package.

 ## Step 3.
 Initializing the SDK
 {: #initialize}

-After you initialize the SDK in your app, you can begin leveraging {{site.data.keyword.cloudant_short_notm}} to store data.
-Initialize your connection by supplying your credentials and providing a callback function to run when everything is ready.
+After you initialize the SDK in your app, you can use {{site.data.keyword.cloudant_short_notm}} to store data.
+To initialize your connection, enter your credentials and provide a callback function to run when everything is ready.

 1. Load the client library by adding the following `require` definition to your `server.js` file.
   ```js